garyh6156/sep10-freedom-project/blog/entry02.md

 ##### 11/4/24

 ## Content
-That l find that you just need paper and pen to create a simple animation and you can use an Graphics tablet and Stylus pen to create another different type of animations.
+That you needed Graphics tablet and Stylus pen to create a good and cool animations or you might just need papers and pen or pencil to create an paper animation

+## Engineering Design Process

+## Skill

+## Professionalism

 [Previous](entry01.md) | [Next](entry03.md)